ColbyNeal/CSU-Senior-Project/docs/Proposal.md

   *FastAPI + Vue.js*
 - **Description**:
-  a Python backend using FastAPI for high-performance APIs, paried with Vue for the frontend.
+  a Python backend using FastAPI for high-performance APIs, paired with Vue for the frontend.
 Strong for data-driven or backend-heavy applications.
 - **Pros**:
   - Very fast backend performance
   - Automatic API documentation